 - Every year approximately 1,200 firefighters get injured responding to a motor vehicle fire.

 Fatal and severe burn injuries can occur due to a motor vehicle fire.
 Fire involving a motor vehicle can reach temperatures of up to 1,500 degrees.
 Also, it can generate flames that reach as far as ten feet from the car.
-Parts of the vehicle, such as the bumpers, engine parts, drive shaft parts, doors, and axles can get propelled away and even ignite a gas tanker.
+Parts of the vehicle, such as the bumpers, engine parts, drive shaft parts, doors, and axles, can get propelled away and even ignite a gas tanker.

 So as they shoot away from the motor vehicle, they can become deadly shrapnel.
 Because of the temperatures the fire burns, it can shoot out super-heated, molten missiles.
 Hence, this makes car fires extremely dangerous.
 Also, there are flammable liquids.
 And the gas tank can explode during a motor vehicle fire.

 So along with battery acid, that can be dangerous even when the vehicle is not on fire.
-Plus there are instances where the vehicle’s gas tank explodes.
+Plus, there are instances where the vehicle's gas tank explodes.
 When then happens, it causes the motor vehicle to catch fire.
 Firefighters responding to car fires wear full protective gear.
-They still can inhale bad air.
+They can still inhale lousy air.

 Dangerously High Temperatures and Burning Cars.

-Approximately three vehicles in every one thousand involved results in motor vehicle fires.
-Often the victims suffer car collision related injuries.
+Approximately three-vehicles per every one thousand wrecks catch fire in a motor vehicle fire incident.
+Often the victims suffer car collision-related injuries.
 These can include whiplash or banging their heads against the vehicle window.

 But it can also result in fatal or debilitating burn injuries.
 Often, toxic smoke inhalation is in store for the victim.
 During a collision, the gas tank of the vehicle can become compromised or ruptured.
 But this is just one of the many causes of motor vehicle fires.

 Manufacturers have access to safer fuel systems.
-And often they choose not to use them in manufacturing, due to cost effectiveness.
-Often, this results in thousands of drivers, passengers and firefighters suffering fatal or debilitating burns.
+And often, they choose not to use them in manufacturing due to cost-effectiveness.
+Usually, this results in thousands of drivers, passengers, and firefighters suffering fatal or debilitating burns.
 All this is avoidable.
-And this is because it is the product of fuel systems that manufacturer’s use.
+And this is because it is the product of fuel systems that manufacturers use.
 Quite simply, this is hazardous during a collision.
 Furthermore, they have the technology.
-But they just won’t install it.
+But they just won't install it.